Registration Deadline: For any election, the last day to register to vote or update your voter registration is the 15th day prior to the election.

 A voter may cast an absentee ballot if he or she:

-- Works a required shift, 10-hours or more, that coincides with polling hours
+-Works a required shift which has at least 10 hours that coincides with polling hours

 Other absentee voter qualifications: Business/Medical Emergency Voting application can be made after the absentee deadline but no later than 5 PM on the day before the election, if the voter is required by an employer under unforeseen circumstances to be out of the county on election day for an emergency business trip, or has a medical emergency requiring treatment from a licensed physician.

 In addition to application information outlined in the next section, the business emergency application contains an affidavit acknowledging that the voter was not aware of the out-of-county business trip prior to the normal absentee ballot deadline.
 The medical emergency application requires that the attending physician describe and certify the circumstances as constituting an emergency.

 Get an emergency absentee ballot here.